viur-framework/html5/README.md

 Mausbrand and ViUR are registered trademarks of Mausbrand Informationssysteme GmbH.

-You may use, modify and distribute this software under the terms and conditions of the GNU Lesser General Public License (LGPL).
+You may use, modify and distribute this software under the terms and conditions of the MIT license.
 See the file LICENSE provided within this package for more information.